 Grunwald registered her team-leading fourth assist in the 26th minute.
 The sophomore dribbled through traffic just in front of the left post, distracting Swanson before shoveling a pass to McCool, who finished into the open net.

 Playing toward the south end of the pitch into a severe head wind and driving rain, the Bruins struggled to build any semblance of an attack in the first half.
-Midway through the period, Tear’sa Krieger dribbled down to the right endline and sent in a cross, but Linfield defender Kendra McSheridan (So., Maple Valley, Wash.) quickly cleared the ball out of harm’s way.
+Midway through the period, Tear’sa Krieger dribbled down to the right endline and sent in a cross, but Linfield defender Kendra McSheridan (Jr., Maple Valley, Wash.) quickly cleared the ball out of harm’s way.